 This major has approved GE modification(s).
 See below for information on how to apply these modification(s).

-Take one course in either Arts (C1) or Humanities (C2).
+Take one course in either Arts (3A) or Humanities (3B).
 The other is waived.

-AMAR 360 fulfills Upper-Division Scientific Inquiry and Quantitative Reasoning (UD-B).
+AMAR 360 fulfills Upper-Division Mathematical Concepts and Quantitative Reasoning (UD-2).

 Diversity Course Requirements: 6 units

 Both courses must also satisfy one of the General Education requirements in order for 120 units to fulfill all requirements for the Advanced Manufacturing and Applied Robotics degree.
-It is suggested that USD and GC requirements be completed within the lower division Area C selection and the upper division Area C and D selections.
+It is suggested that USD and GC requirements be completed within the lower division Area 3 selection and the upper division Area 3 and 4 selections.

 Upper-Division Writing Requirement